 Final thoughts on books that will help you love yourself

 And there you have it – a few books that will help you love yourself.

-These are the top self love books that informed – and continue to inform – the way we understand and practise self love.
+These are some of the best books on self-love and confidence that informed – and continue to inform – the way we understand and practice self-love.

 What about you?
 Do you have any life-changing books that transformed how you looked at yourself?